benmvp/slides/2018/ndcsydney/nav-react.md

 NOTES:
 - So that's it!
+- Just flooded you with a lot of information
+  * Slides are available online
 - Hopefully 1, 2 or all 9 of these suggestions will prove useful to you
   * You don't need to be overwhelmed and try to learn at once
   * Get good at one and build on it

-- Would love to hear if you're able to see improvements with these
-  * `benmvp` on all of the networks
 - **Conference:** Inviting me all the way out here to share my knowledge/experience with y'all
 - **YOU!** For attending the conference
   * I go through the stress of preparing and delivering so you can learn